alexgustafson/disco_vagrant/README.md

         >> fab stop

-Better test with results given in 'FinalTest.txt' document
+Better test with results given in 'run-console.txt' and 'run-log.txt'